Palo Alto, California: Economy

 Palo Alto serves as a central economic focal point of the Silicon Valley and is home to more than 7,000 businesses employing more than 98,000 people.
 In the mid-1950s Palo Alto had a railroad village feel and the streets were lined with bungalows and prim storefronts.
 At a time when only 7 percent of American adults had completed four years of college, more than a third of men living in the Palo Alto suburb had a college degree.
 In 1949 Wallace Sterling had been appointed as Stanford's president and Frederick Terman became provost.
 The fledgling Stanford University was reorganized, offering applied educational programs on physics, material science, and electrical engineering.
 Stanford's basic research capabilities were built up and the laboratory facilities for applied work were brought together in the Stanford Electronics Laboratories.

 Many prominent technology firms reside in the Stanford Research Park on Page Mill Road, while nearby Sand Hill Road in the adjacent city of Menlo Park is a notable hub of venture capitalists.

 A number of prominent Silicon Valley companies no longer reside primarily in Palo Alto.
 These include Google (now in Mountain View), Facebook (now in Menlo Park), and PayPal (now in San Jose).

 In 2021, Tesla, Inc. moved its headquarters from Palo Alto to Austin, Texas.

-Palo Alto's retail and restaurant trade includes Stanford Shopping Center, an upscale open air shopping center established in 1955, downtown Palo Alto, centered on University Avenue, Town and Country Village off of El Camino, and the California Avenue shopping district in its second downtown.
+Palo Alto's retail and restaurant trade includes Stanford Shopping Center, an upscale open air shopping center established in 1955, downtown Palo Alto, centered on University Avenue, Town & Country Village off of El Camino, and the California Avenue shopping district in its second downtown.